scality/Guidelines/README.md

 Projects are free to override options locally (for example `tabWidth` or `printWidth`) if they have strong legacy constraints, but this configuration is intended to be the **default Scality baseline** for new or reformatted Node.js codebases.
-YAML/JSON/Markdown files default to a 2-space indentation and Markdown prose is left un-reflowed by default (`proseWrap: 'preserve'`), to avoid noisy diffs in existing documentation.
+YAML defaults to 2-space indentation, JSON and Markdown to 4-space indentation, and Markdown prose is left un-reflowed by default (`proseWrap: 'preserve'`) to avoid noisy diffs in existing documentation.

 ## Editor configuration

 For a consistent editor experience, you can copy or adapt the `.editorconfig` from this repository.
 It aligns with the ESLint and Prettier baselines:

-- **JS/TS**: spaces with 2-space indentation.
+- **JS/TS**: spaces with 4-space indentation.
+- **JSON/Markdown**: spaces with 4-space indentation.
-- **JSON/YAML/Markdown**: spaces with 2-space indentation.
+- **YAML**: spaces with 2-space indentation.
 - `end_of_line = lf`, `insert_final_newline = true`,
   `trim_trailing_whitespace = true`.